 Statutory Provision: 18 U.S.C. § 842(j).
+For additional statutory provision(s), see Appendix A (Statutory Index).

 Background: The above-referenced provision is a misdemeanor.
 The maximum term of imprisonment authorized by statute is one year.

 §2K1.3.
 Unlawfully Trafficking In, Receiving, or Transporting Explosives